Working in Ireland

 What are your chances of getting a job?

-English and Irish (Gaeilge) are the official languages of Ireland.
-You'll need to be fluent in English to get work and some jobs may also require knowledge of Irish.
+Irish (Gaeilge) and English are the official languages of Ireland.
+You'll need to be fluent in English to get work, although a knowledge of Gaeilge may be helpful for some jobs.

 Where can you work?